SATVIK202004/enitypewriter/README.md

 # ⌨ ENI Typewriter — Phone-to-Laptop Code Typing

-> Wirelessly type code from your phone to your laptop.
-Built for online coding exams with webcam proctoring.
-QR code connection, instant STOP button, supports 10,000+ characters.
-Perfect letter case.
+> Wirelessly type long code snippets from your phone to your laptop.
+QR code pairing, instant STOP, supports 15,000+ characters.
 No Bluetooth.
 No cables.

 [![Version](https://img.shields.io/badge/version-5.1-blue)](https://github.com/SATVIK202004/enitypewriter/releases)
 [![Platform](https://img.shields.io/badge/platform-Windows%2010%2F11-green)](https://github.com/SATVIK202004/enitypewriter/releases)
 [![Size](https://img.shields.io/badge/size-~30MB-orange)](https://github.com/SATVIK202004/enitypewriter/releases)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey)](LICENSE)

-> ⚠️ **EDUCATIONAL PURPOSE ONLY** — This tool is built for learning, research, and personal productivity.
-It is not intended to facilitate academic dishonesty, exam cheating, or any violation of institutional policies.
-The developer assumes no liability for misuse.
-Use responsibly.
+---

+## What It Does

+ENI Typewriter lets your phone act as a wireless keyboard for your laptop.
+Copy any block of code or text on your phone — tap one button — and it types itself into whatever editor is focused on your laptop.

+Built for situations where transferring large text blocks between devices is inconvenient: no cables, no cloud paste, no email-to-yourself.

 ---